Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Abstract

 \section{Abstract}

 The geographical variability, frequency content, and vertical structure of near-surface oceanic kinetic energy (KE) are important for air-sea interaction, marine ecosystems, operational oceanography, pollutant tracking, and interpreting remotely sensed velocity measurements.
 Here, KE in high-resolution global simulations (HYbrid Coordinate Ocean Model; HYCOM, and Massachusetts Institute of Technology general circulation model; MITgcm), at the sea surface (0 m) and 15 m, are respectively compared with KE from undrogued and drogued surface drifters.
-Global maps and zonal averages are computed for low-frequency (periods longer than 2 days), near-inertial, diurnal, and semi-diurnal bands.
-In the low-frequency band, near the equator, both models exhibit KE values that are too low relative to drifters.
-MITgcm near-inertial KE is too low, while HYCOM near-inertial KE lies closer to drifter KE, probably due to more frequently updated atmospheric forcing.
-In the semi-diurnal band, MITgcm KE is too high, while HYCOM lies closer to drifters, likely due to the inclusion of a parameterized topographic internal wave drag.
-We assess the KE vertical structure by considering the ratio of zonally averaged KE in 0 m/15 m model results and undrogued/drogued drifter results.
-Over most latitudes and frequency bands, model ratios track the drifter ratio to within error bars.
-All frequency bands except the semi-diurnal band display measurable vertical structure.
-Latitudinal dependence in the vertical structure is greatest in the diurnal and low-frequency bands.
-As in a previous comparison of HYCOM and MITgcm to current meter observations, HYCOM generally displays larger spatial correlations with the drifter observations than MITgcm does.
+Global maps and zonal averages are computed for low-frequency ($<$ 0.5 cpd), near-inertial, diurnal, and semi-diurnal bands.
+Both models exhibit low-frequency equatorial KE that is low relative to drifter values.
+HYCOM near-inertial KE is higher than in MITgcm, and closer to drifter values, probably due to more frequently updated atmospheric forcing.
+HYCOM semi-diurnal KE is lower than in MITgcm, and closer to drifter values, likely due to inclusion of a parameterized topographic internal wave drag.
+A concurrent tidal harmonic analysis in the diurnal band demonstrates that much of the diurnal flow is non-tidal.
+We compute a simple proxy of near-surface vertical structure, the ratio of 0 m KE to 0 m KE plus 15 m KE in model outputs, and undrogued KE to undrogued KE plus drogued KE in drifter observations.
+Over most latitudes and frequency bands, model ratios track the drifter ratios to within error bars.
+Values of this ratio demonstrate significant vertical structure in all frequency bands except the semidiurnal band.
+Latitudinal dependence in the ratio is greatest in diurnal and low-frequency bands.